DNC ranks behind RNC in cybersecurity as Democrats and Republicans brace for 2020 race: Report

 “While SecurityScorecard believes the DNC has made significant investments in security since 2016, the organizational behavior at managing digital assets still lags behind the RNC.”

-The DNC did not immediately return a request for comment.
+Neither the DNC nor RNC immediately returned requests for comment.

-“Cybersecurity is an ever-moving target, and our team is constantly working to stay ahead of emerging threats,” said RNC press secretary Blair Ellis.
-“Data security remains a priority for the RNC and we continue to proactively work with top IT vendors to stay abreast and monitor potential risks.”

 Less than 18 months until Election Day, SecurityScorecard’s report was released as hacking fears swell across Capitol Hill amid new details coming to light about the sorts of computer intrusions suffered during the 2016 U.S. presidential race.